primefaces/primefaces/docs/7_0/components/outputlabel.md

 ```

 ## Validations
-When _indicateRequired_ is `auto` (requires BeanValidation Transformation) and the target input is required or _indicateRequired_ is `true`, outputLabel displays * symbol next to the value.
+When _indicateRequired_ is `auto` and the target input is required, or _indicateRequired_ is `true`, outputLabel displays * symbol next to the value.
 In case any
 validation fails on target input, label will also be displayed with theme aware error styles.

 ## Skinning